mikebaldi/Idle-Champions/AddOns/IC__AddonExample/Documentation/Themes.md

 ``"guiName"`` (required) is the name of the GUI (e.g. "ICScriptHub").

 > Note: Even though the GUIName is set with LoadTheme, this function still also requires it to be passed in otherwise it may show other GUIs that have loaded themes previously.

+``"refresh"`` (optional) by default the function shows/hides the GUI to make the bar correctly refresh colors.
+If a GUI is meant to remain hidden this should be set to false.

 # Other theme configuration settings: